evanshortiss/evanshortiss.github.io/_posts/2020-09-21-code-ready-containers-on-digital-ocean.markdown

 $DROPLET_IP api.crc.testing oauth-openshift.apps-crc.testing console-openshift-console.apps-crc.testing default-route-openshift-image-registry.apps-crc.testing
 ```

 DNS resolution for deployed application Routes is a little less straightforward.
 This is because they are wildcard routes, i.e `*.apps-crc.testing`.
-I had hoped my [PiHole](https://pi-hole.net/) would help with this, but it doesn't seem to support wildcards.
-Instead used **dnsmsaq**.
+I had hoped my [PiHole](https://pi-hole.net/) would help with this, but it doesn't seem to support setting a redirect for wildcards.
+I used **dnsmsaq** instead.

 These commands will configure **dnsmasq** to resolve your CodeReady Containers installation on DigitalOcean on macOS: